 Portfolio/fund structured as a limited partnership: It is assumed that the general partner (or its nominee) is legal owner of the partnership's property and therefore has the disclosure obligation.

 - Populate Threshold

-Note: if your corporate tree includes an entity which is a general partner of more than one fund as limited partnership, please contact the support team via HelpCentre or firstname.lastname@example.org in order to discuss the optimal configuration in your setup.
+Note: if your corporate tree includes an entity that is a general partner of more than one fund as a limited partnership, please contact the support team via HelpCentre or firstname.lastname@example.org in order to discuss the optimal configuration in your setup.

 Note: Sell-side clients

 For sell-side clients (where you deliver assets to Rapptr as portfolios but they represent no legal personality, and your Rapptr Entities hold title): populate Threshold at the Entity level.
 (Section 5, MAS Guidance)